bob-erdman/developer-dot/communications/dev-guide_rest_v2/customizing-transactions/sample-transactions/displaying-tax-results.md

   </table>
 </div>

+<h5>Note about Bundle Files</h5>
+Bundled tax calculations return summarized <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/detailed-tax-result">detailed results</a> when more than one bundle item returns the same tax type.

 <h4>ReturnSummary</h4>
 Setting the ReturnSummary flag (<code>summ</code>) displays or hides the summary taxes object (<code>summ</code>) for the entire Invoice in the <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/calc-taxes-response/">CalcTaxes response</a>.